In This Episode

 What started as a failed chemistry experiment to create a better asthma drug, began America’s love affair with the most popular class of stimulant drugs of the past century: amphetamines.

-By the late 1960s, one in twenty Americans were receiving amphetamines by prescription.
+By the late 1960s, one in twenty Americans was receiving amphetamines by prescription.
 Today, that number has doubled!

 Tune in as we examine the meteoric rise in the use of amphetamines in American culture and “America’s First Amphetamine Epidemic.”